bbeaudet-dev/smart-mirror/docs/IMPLEMENTATION-PLAN.md

   - Budget: $20-40 (if you don't have one)
   - Pros: Better camera quality, good audio, no additional webcam needed
   - Cons: More complex setup, potential connectivity issues
+  - **STATUS**: WebRTC implementation complete but complex - keeping as backup

 **Option C: USB Webcam + External Speakers** (Fallback)